Jbleezy/BO1-Reimagined/README.md

 * Turn off Der Riese easter egg song noises after they have been activated
 * Fix barrel textures on Der Riese?
 (Haven't had it happen again)
 * Find a way to be able to shoot through more than 3 zombies
-* Add all other gamemodes
 * Figure out bug that causes cosmonaut to delete himself occasionally (might be fixed)
-* Make zombies go after monkey bombs instantly
-* Make it so betties can only be triggered by zombies with line of sight from bettys position
-* Add line of sight check for windows breaking on Moon
 * Fix mule kick weapon highlight text not working if player got perk from shang easter egg
 * Make insta kill powerups work in high rounds (might be fixed)
 * Ascension: Fix high round invisible and invincible zombies after being damaged from the centrifuge (might be fixed)
 * Fix Ascension monkey pathing (might be fixed)
 * Fix kino round skip bug (might be fixed)
-* Add collision boxes near invincibilty spots on maps
 * Fix low grav with increased FPS
-* Fix bug where first damage taken after being downed and getting revived or spawning back in doesnt deal damage to player
 * Make it easier to tell how many grenades you have on HUD
-* Remove collision from dogs while theyre spawning(dog SetPlayerCollision(0);)
-* Make zombies not try to go for players on Verruckt who are on the other side of the map when the power is off
 * Remove blur when paused ingame
 * Make Shang power switches do things when only one is turned on
 * Add meat powerup to grief